baumannzone/entucasa/src/catering/README.md

 ## Mains

 ### Seafood Paella
 A classic Spanish dining experience.
 Our seafood paella is made with Spanish Bomba rice and a chef’s selection of seafood.

-### Chicken Paella	Chicken Paella
+### Chicken Paella
 The chicken paella is perfect for meat lovers.
 Rice with chicken thighs and chicken wings perfectly cooked with Spanish sofrito, homemade chicken broth and green beans.
 We can also do pork upon request.

 ### Vegan Paella
 The perfect choice for vegetarians and vegans.
 Chef’s selection of vegetables, rice, homemade tomato sauce and vegetable broth, slowly-cooked on a traditional Spanish paella pan.

 ### Red wine beef stew
-A tradicional grandma's stew that every family gets to enjoy in Spain.
+A traditional grandma's stew that every family gets to enjoy in Spain.
 Cooked with red wine from La Rioja.

 ### lasagna
 beef and veggie

 ### mac and chee'zo
 dhswj ckibwefks dkjbsd skjbksd kjbak h j kj ljnnkbdjs kjhb kjh jmh skjhbkjf jbkmjs m kjbkjsnd;pajldj dkjnlsk c

 ## Dessert

 ### churros
 con chocolate para hacer dip